un33k/django-menuware/README.md

     #   Minimally set one of `"render_for_unauthenticated" or "render_for_authenticated"`.
     #   Sub-menu items inherit the `render` attributes of their parent menu item.
     #   Menu items get a `selected` attribute indicating their `active` state.
+    #   It first looks at MENUWARE_MENU to load the menu list, if not found, then it looks
+    #   at the settings.py. (e.g. {% get_menu "ACCOUNT_MENU" as account_menu %} )
     ####################################################################################

+    ACCOUNT_MENU = [
+        {
+            "name": "Profile",
+            "url": "/account/profile/",
+            "render_for_authenticated": True,
+        },
+        {
+            "name": "Preferences",
+            "url": "/account/preferences/",
+            "render_for_authenticated": True,
+        },
+        {
+            "name": "Social Links",
+            "url": "/account/social/",
+            "render_for_authenticated": True,
+        }
+    ]

     MENUWARE_MENU = {
         "RIGHT_NAV_MENU": [